NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 ```
 Can you figure out which options that you need to specify a query and
 a database?
-3. On abel, type in
+3. On SAGA, type in
 ```
 $ blastn -query mb.fsa -db /work/databases/bio/ncbi/refseqgene
 ```